-Mission statement and History
+Mission Statement & History

 PEOPLE (B.A.D.A.
-Inc.) is a community based counseling center specializing in chemical Dependency treatment and prevention and family/children's services.
+Inc.) is a community based counseling center specializing in chemical dependency treatment and prevention and family/children's services.
 The agency was founded in 1971 by a neighborhood coalition which called itself "Bethpage Against Drug Abuse", or B.A.D.A.
 An initial grant was obtained from the Nassau County Department of Drug and Alcohol Addiction for the provision of a program of services to deal with existing and potential substance abuse/misuse.
 The acronym B.A.D.A. was changed to stand for the "Bethpage Adolescent Development Association" in 1973 because it was felt that it had a more positive connotation.
 As the need for services among all age groups became known, the agency became known by the appellation "PEOPLE", so as not to discourage use of our services by adults and families.

-Our history demonstrates a steadfast commitment to the problems and needs of the community Through supportive care, training, guidance, therapy and education we focus to discourage and prevent substance abuse, delinquency, academic failure, school dropouts, depression, anxiety and to provide counseling to those experiencing difficult life situations..
+Our history demonstrates a steadfast commitment to the problems and needs of the community.
+Through supportive care, training, guidance, therapy, and education, we focus to discourage and prevent substance abuse, delinquency, academic failure, school dropouts, depression, anxiety, and to provide counseling to those experiencing difficult life situations.

-Our services are offered regardless of race, creed, color, sex, or national origin and seek to provide a holistic approach through cooperation with and referral to schools, vocational agencies, probation and family court, inpatient drug treatment facilities and other community agencies and service groups.
+Our services are offered regardless of race, creed, color, sex, or national origin and seek to provide a holistic approach through cooperation with and referral to schools, vocational agencies, probation and family court, inpatient drug treatment facilities, and other community agencies and service groups.
 In return, we receive referrals from these sources, which in addition to those gathered from former clients, their family and friends, and community advertising, make up our client base.

-We are a community program governed by local residents and working cooperatively with various community systems, including the Bethpage School District, PTA's, the Rotary Club, Chamber of Commerce, and others.
+We are a community program governed by local residents and working cooperatively with various community systems, including the Bethpage School District, PTA's, Rotary Club, Chamber of Commerce, and others.
 It is crucial that there be strong ties between the agency and the community, with the Executive Director and the Board of Directors playing an influential role in maintaining these ties.
 The increasing quality and effectiveness of the agency's services throughout the years has been dependent upon its relationship with the community and have continued to strengthen that relationship.

 People’s major source of funding is a contract for substance abuse treatment from the Nassau County Department of Drug and Alcohol Addiction (NCDDAA).
 This money comes to the NCDDAA through the NYS Office of Alcoholism and Substance Abuse Services (OASAS).
-We are also licensed by OASAS to provide chemical dependency treatment and prevention
+We are also licensed by OASAS to provide chemical dependency treatment and prevention.

 Our second largest source of funding is through the Town of Oyster Bay (TOBAY) Department of Intergovernmental Affairs.
 This funding is targeted to be used to provide services to low to moderate-income families and children.
-This is a federal grant filtered through the town..
+This is a federal grant filtered through the town.

 Finally, we a receive a small grant from the state filtered through the Town of Oyster Bay's Division For Youth (DFY).

-Our "third-party" funds, which are funds that we must generate in order to meet our budgetary demands, come from client fees, donations, contributions and fund raising
+Our "third-party" funds, which are funds that we must generate in order to meet our budgetary demands, come from client fees, donations, contributions, and fund raising.

 The People of PEOPLE